open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/basic-auth/index.md

 For the Basic auth we need to set:

-- `adminPrincipals` -> `admin usernames to bootstrap the server with comma-separated values`
+- `adminPrincipals -> admin usernames to bootstrap the server with, comma-separated values`

-- `allowedEmailRegistrationDomains` -> `This controls what all domain are allowed for email registration can be your {princialDomain} as well, for example gmail.com, outlook.comm etc.`
+- `allowedEmailRegistrationDomains -> This controls what all domain are allowed for email registration can be your {princialDomain} as well, for example gmail.com, outlook.comm etc.`

-- `principalDomain` -> `This controls what all domain are allowed for email registration, for example gmail.com, outlook.comm etc.`
+- `principalDomain -> This controls what all domain are allowed for email registration, for example gmail.com, outlook.comm etc.`

 <Note>